The University of Victoria provides accommodation for students and visitors in 21 dormitory buildings and 121 cluster units.

-For the 2012-2013 academic year we are excited to offer Cluster housing apartments to first year students.
+We are excited to offer Cluster housing apartments to first year students.
 Each apartment complex consists of 12, 4 bedroom apartments and houses a total of 48 students.
 A great option for those looking to cook their own meals!

 Cluster Living Room

 The Craigdarroch residences were built between 1964 and 1967 and feature both double and single rooms.
 The buildings which comprise the Craigdarroch neighbourhood include Emily Carr (EC), Margaret Newton (MN), David Thompson (DT) and Sire Arthur Currie (AC).
 These four buildings face into a beautiful courtyard and are each home to approximately 80-90 first year students.
 There are three common areas located in each building, featuring cable television and lounge seating.
 Being in a larger building, you are sure to meet lots of people!

 Emily Carr and Margaret Newton are mixed gender by floor (with exception to the basement, which is a designated male area) with communal washrooms (showers, toilets and sinks) on each floor.
 Sir Arthur Currie and David Thompson are mixed gender by floor (with exception to the basement, which is a designated male area) with single-shared washrooms on each floor.
 In Sir Arthur Currie and David Thompson, there are no female single rooms.

 Both the David Thompson (2008) and the Arthur Currie (2009) buildings underwent major renovations that took into account both the University's commitment to sustainability and valuable student feedback.
 In addition to cosmetic upgrades (paint, flooring, etc) all the group-style washrooms were converted into individual washrooms.
 Each washroom features low-flow fixtures to enhance water conservation as we do our part to minimize our ecological footprint.